Engaging, fun and sometimes challenging, children learn to type with Typequick.

 - It builds confidence in children to become more efficient computer users

-- Gives a child an advantage when so much school work takes place on a computer
+- It gives a child an advantage when so much school work takes place on a computer

 - When children learn to type correctly, it helps with spelling, punctuation and grammar